 \subsection{Resonant annihilation mechanism in detail}

-The key to reconciling the relic density with a small fundamental coupling is the $s$-channel resonance mediated by heavy scalar $\Phi_h$.
-This effect is illustrated in figure~\ref{fig:resonance}.
-The top panel shows the calculated relic density $\Omega h^2$, as a function of resonance parameter $\delta = (m_{\Phi_h}/(2m_\chi) - 1)$, which measures the deviation from the exact resonance condition.
+The key to reconciling the relic density with the small Yukawa couplings required for the SIDM is the $s$-channel resonance mediated by the heavy scalar $\Phi_h$.
+This effect is illustrated in Figure~\ref{fig:resonance}.
+The top panel shows the calculated relic density $\Omega h^2$ as a function of resonance parameter $\delta = (m_{\Phi_h}/(2m_\chi) - 1)$, which measures the deviation from the exact on-shell condition.

-The calculation performed with \texttt{micrOMEGAs}~\cite{Alguero2023} shows a sharp dip in the relic density precisely at the resonance pole ($\delta \to 0$).
-Far from resonance (e.g. $|\delta| > 5\%$), annihilation is inefficient, leading to an overproduction of dark matter by several orders of magnitude.
-As the system approaches resonance, the annihilation cross-section is dramatically enhanced, causing the relic density to plummet.
+The calculation, performed with \texttt{micrOMEGAs}~\cite{Alguero2023}, shows a sharp dip in the relic density precisely at the resonance pole ($\delta \to 0$).
+Far from resonance (e.g., $|\delta| > 5\%$), annihilation is inefficient, leading to an overproduction of dark matter by several orders of magnitude.
+As the system approaches resonance, the annihilation cross-section is dramatically enhanced, causing the relic density to decrease.
 The observed value of $\Omega h^2 \approx 0.12$ is achieved in a narrow window around the pole.
-Our benchmark point, marked by a red circle at $\delta \approx 0.081\%$, lies exactly in this region.
+Our benchmark point, marked by a red circle at $\delta \approx 8.3 \times 10^{-4}$, lies exactly in this region.